 How you look at business communications will be different depending on where you are in the world.
 If you’re in the in the US, you may have separate devices with separate numbers and a fixed PBX at the office.
 On the flip side, if you’re in Europe it’s likely that you only have one mobile that you use for all of your communications acting as a part of your company’s cloud-based exchange.
-If you’re a part of the former, envisioning life without a desk phone may seem impossible.
-But this concept isn’t just starting to take root, it’s already been implemented across an entire region, and it happened years ago.
+If you’re a part of the former, envisioning life without a desk phone may seem impossible, after all it's what you're used to and have been used to since you entered the workforce.
+But life without desk phone isn’t just a wild concept that is only just starting to take root, it’s a way of life that has already been implemented across an entire region...and it happened years ago.

-The Nordics are miles ahead when it comes to mobility.
-You may be wondering how they got to where they are now, but the answer is simple – They were early adopters of a single, life-changing technology called Mobile Extension (MEX).
+It may come as a surprise (or it may not if you think about where most of modern mobility was born) but the Nordics are miles ahead when it comes to the mobile phone.
+At this point you're probably wondering how they got to where they are now, but the answer is simple – They were early adopters of a single, life-changing technology called Mobile Extension (MEX).
 But what is MEX?
 What does it have to do with Fixed Mobile Convergence (FMC)?
 Most importantly how did MEX lead to an isolated geography becoming one of the largest and most successful case studies for corporate mobility in history?

 What Is Mobile Extension?